danielmoi/dotfiles/vim-help.md

 -----------------------------------------------------------------------------------------
 ## Notation
 <Key>           This is how a key is notated
 <C-j>           Control key, with the 'j' key

+[]              Optional.
+Characters inside the square brackets are optional

-{descriptor}    the "{" indicates "this is what i'm describing inside"
+{descriptor}    Required.
+The "{" indicates "this is what i'm describing inside"

-<C-{motion}>    Control key, with a "motion" ("motion" is what vim uses for "direction")
+<C-{motion}>    Control key, with a "motion"
+                ("motion" is what vim uses for "direction")

+<CTRL-{char}>   CTRL with character.
+                The case of {char} does not matter (CTRL-C and CTRL-c) are equivalent The lowercased key is to be used (don't use the SHIFT key; this will produce another code)

+<CR>            Enter / Carriage-return / Return

+x               Normal mode command

+Context is prepended to the command v_        Visual mode command i_        Insert mode command
+:         Command line command    :help x c_        Command line editing (editing a command in the command line)

+c_<C-r>   CTRL+C when inside command line mode

 -----------------------------------------------------------------------------------------
 ## Navigating in :help {command}